jdigangigh/vegangrubs/README.md

 # vegangrubs
-awesome vegan app

-Here are some changes from Sasha.
+Awesome vegan app to find vegan meals in non-vegan restaurants when you are on the go.